MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/overview-app-growth.md

 ## Options for growing your app: Understanding growth models

-You can use one or all of the three predominant types of SaaS business growth models:
+You can use one or all the three predominant types of SaaS business growth models:

 1. **Sales-led growth**: Potential customers or *sales-qualified leads (SQLs)* interact with a sales representative or a customer success representative.
 It can be through every stage of the buying journey.
 The interaction can start from understanding product and your SaaS app’s features, and seeing a demo.
 It can last through post-purchase setup and config, sales-led user onboarding, and training by customer success reps to use the app.
 1. **Marketing-led growth**: Prospective customers sign up for a product demo after building perceived value of your product.
 They consume marketing narratives such as, advertisements, content resources such as, blogs, videos, or downloadable e-books.
 As a result, they generate a “marketing-qualified lead (MQL)” for the sales team to convert.
 Customer retention and monetization are driven by marketing channels, content, and outreach.